 The Regional Council Survey was emailed to Region 9 members this week.

-He and Cathy Schafrick attended the CVPED Audit Meeting as Audit Committee members and the audit is in good standing.
+He and Cathy Schafrik attended the CVPED Audit Meeting as Audit Committee members and the audit is in good standing.
 The audit must be filed with DHCD by March 31 to retain funding.

 Staff updated the Council Member Manual.
 An Executive Committee meeting will be scheduled to review it and other matters.